timothypmiller/Autocomplete/README.md

 _A simple autocomplete class written in Swift_

-This project has moved to https://gitlab.com/timothypmiller/autocomplete where is being maintained.
+This project has moved to https://gitlab.com/timothypmiller/autocomplete where it is being maintained.

 ## What can it do?